khaors/geocompr/main.md

 We can also predict spatially by applying the coefficients to our predictor rasters.
 We could do this manually but can also use **raster**'s `predict()` function.
-This function also expects the fitted model as input as well as a raster stack containing the same predictors we have used in the model as raster objects (Figure \@ref(fig:lsl-susc)).
+This function also expects the fitted model as input as well as a raster stack with the predictors exactly named as in the fitted model (Figure \@ref(fig:lsl-susc)).

 ```r